Best Les Paul Pickups (our top Pick)

 When we say "Les Paul pickups" we're simply referring to pickups that will fit or are compatible with a Les Paul electric guitar, either Gibson or Epiphone.
 These are usually humbuckers, which are basically two single coil pickups wrapped together and covered so they appear as one rectangular shaped pickup.
 In other words, the "HH" configuration we mentioned earlier.

 These pickups, when placed in a Les Paul, have magnets that pickup the vibration of the strings and transmits those vibrations as electricity, creating the sound you hear out of your amplifier.
+In this context, we're looking specifically at pickups that sound good with Les Paul electrics.

 Types of Les Paul Pickups